In This Issue:

 Prepaid Cards Face Sweeping New Federal Regulations

 The long-awaited final rule for prepaid accounts under the Electronic Fund Transfer Act (Regulation E) and the Truth in Lending Act (Regulation Z) was released earlier this month.
-The rule, which checks in at nearly 1700 pages, establishes sweeping consumer protections that impact all aspects of the prepaid industry, write Venable attorneys Allyson B. Baker, Jonathan L. Pompan, R. Andrew Arculin, Andrew E. Bigart, and Evan R. Minsberg in a recent client alert.
+The rule, which checks in at nearly 1700 pages, establishes sweeping consumer protections that impact all aspects of the prepaid industry, write Venable attorneys Allyson B. Baker, Jonathan L. Pompan, Andrew E. Bigart, and Evan R. Minsberg in a recent client alert.

 There Is No On-Ramp – Lessons for FinTech from the CFPB